matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 By default, the zkSync Era sequencer provides a transaction structure with the available information during the fee estimation.

 Because the signature is unavailable prior to the transaction taking place, an invalid 65-byte ECDSA signature is used instead.
-The `DefaultAccount` (used by EOAs), during fee estimation, executes as many operations, including signature verification, and returns only `bytes4(0)` instead of magic.
+The `DefaultAccount` (used by EOAs), during gas fee estimation, executes many operations, including signature verification, and returns only `bytes4(0)` instead of [magic](../../../api/js/utils.md#magic-value).

 In the case of a custom account with multiple signers, the account may wish to simulate signature validation for all the provided signers.